 Mike Harrington/DigitalVision/Getty Images

 When shopping for a personal loan, you may be able to choose between a secured loan and an unsecured loan.
-Before you choose, learn about the many differences between these loans.
-Here are some key examples.
+The main difference between secured and unsecured loans is whether or not you need collateral in order to qualify.
+Before you make any decisions about signing for a loan, learn what else sets these two loan types apart.

 Differences between secured and unsecured personal loans